luker983/google-ctf-2019/challenges/quantum_key_distribution/README.md

 binary_key = binary_key[:len(current_app.config['ENCRYPTION_KEY'])*4]
 ```

 The key is also truncated to make sure it matches the length of the encryption key.
 Using the decryption example provided, this length is likely 128 bits.
-Now the shared key can be derived and I thought I would be able to decrypt the response and then decrypt the flag!
-But there is one important detail that the challenge information did not provide: the encryption scheme used to encrypt the flag's encryption key with my shared key.
+Now the shared key can be derived, used to decrypt the response, and then decrypt the flag!
+But there is one important detail that the challenge information did not provide: the encryption scheme used to encrypt the flag's encryption key with the shared key.

 The first idea that came to mind was the same encryption scheme used in the decrpytion example: AES-256 in CBC mode.
 I was having issues with OpenSSL version compatibility so I was worried that I might be on the right track but not know it because of OpenSSl errors.
 After trying many different things, I gave up on AES and re-read the challenge document very closely: